srid/emanote/README.md

 - Zettelkasten / Graph considerations
   - [ ] Incrementally build a graph of notes
     - Really need it?
 Or can we do away with ixset + path finding traversal?
+    - [ ] First, prototype using traversal (+ z-index on /-/index)
   - [ ] Reinstate Neuron UpTree
-  - [ ] Reinstate Neuron look & feel
+  - [ ] Reinstate Neuron look & feel (or just improve on it; make Emanote's note template distinct-looking, and an improved version of neuron's)
+  - [ ] Move tags/index links from sidebar to header (esp. if sidebar is gonna ignore folgezettel)
+    - Sidebar is dirtree only for following reasons
+      - It depends on route-level yaml config
+      - No need to incrementally build graph (less complex code)
 - [ ] Finally, **tests**!
   - URL parsing (.md and wiki-links) and route encoding/decoding
   - Metadata overriding